-A Grand Ayatollah of Saanei’s stature and age (he’s either 77 or 78, no-one’s

-    quite sure) might have millions of followers around the world, and his annual

-    collection of tithes may run into hundreds of millions of tax-exempt dollars.

-    (I’ve been warned in advance that it would be the height of bad manners to ask

-    how much he gets.)
+A Grand Ayatollah of Saanei’s stature and age (he’s either 77 or 78, no-one’s quite sure) might have millions of followers around the world, and his annual collection of tithes may run into hundreds of millions of tax-exempt dollars.
+(I’ve been warned in advance that it would be the height of bad manners to ask how much he gets.)

-    By the standards of Qom, a deeply conservative city, Saanei is something of a

-    liberal.
-The money is typically spent on charity, and the maintenance of

-    religious schools and hospitals.
-Some clerics have spun their religious takings

-    into giant business empires: A 2013 Reuters investigation revealed that

-    Ayatollah Ali Khamenei, Iran’s Supreme Leader, controls a conglomerate worth

-    tens of billions of dollars.
+The money is typically spent on charity, and the maintenance of religious schools and hospitals.
+Some clerics have spun their religious takings into giant business empires: A 2013 Reuters investigation revealed that Ayatollah Ali Khamenei, Iran’s Supreme Leader, controls a conglomerate worth tens of billions of dollars.

-    Saanei has a reputation for financial probity to go with his standing as a

-    modernistic theologian.
-By the standards of Qom, a deeply conservative city, he

-    is something of a liberal, having issued progressive rulings on matters ranging

-    from contraception and in vitro fertilization (both are permissible), to

-    intellectual property rights (they should be respected).
-His website, available

-    in English, lists scores of his pronouncements, and visitors to his office are

-    handed booklets with some highlights.
+Saanei has a reputation for financial probity to go with his standing as a modernistic theologian.
+By the standards of Qom, a deeply conservative city, he is something of a liberal, having issued progressive rulings on matters ranging from contraception and in vitro fertilization (both are permissible), to intellectual property rights (they should be respected).
+His website, available in English, lists scores of his pronouncements, and visitors to his office are handed booklets with some highlights.

 His advocacy for equality between men and women is especially remarkable: Saanei argues that women have the right to occupy the highest religious and political offices, which makes him an outlier among the high clergy.